 - Survives stomach acid and digestion

 - Produces protein-digesting enzymes

 - Promotes bowel regularity

 - Reduces bloating and gassiness

-Lactobacillus plantarum strains, which are part of the lactic acid bacteria group, are essential probiotics.
+Lactobacillus plantarum strains, part of the lactic acid bacteria group, are essential probiotics.

-Many strains of L. plantarum have promising health properties when it comes to gut health, metabolic disorders, and mental health.
+Many strains of L. plantarum have promising health properties regarding gut health, metabolic disorders, and mental health.

 The applications of L. plantarum include:

-- Cognibiotics — This is a mood-enhancing supplement with synbiotics that ensures both brain and gut health.
+- Cognibiotics — This mood-enhancing supplement with synbiotics ensures both brain and gut health.